JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

 This oversight culminates in a full-chain vulnerability driven by Path Traversal (**CWE-22**) leading to Code Injection (**CWE-94**).
 I demonstrate how an AI agent can be manipulated into escaping its intended sandbox to physically overwrite its own host application's source code (referred to internally as the "Library Overwrite" vector).

 Despite comprehensive Proof of Concept (PoC) recordings demonstrating unauthenticated, LLM-driven host compromise, the maintainers initially disputed the disclosure, stating that environmental security boundaries are a user-side responsibility.
-However, forensic analysis of the repository's git history reveals the vendor subsequently executed a coordinated code migration to remediate the vulnerability without issuing a public security advisory.
+However, forensic analysis of the repository's git history reveals the vendor subsequently executed a coordinated code migration.
+Critically, while the `dataset.py` vector was silently removed, this undocumented remediation **failed to patch the underlying `SimpleKVStore` persistence vulnerability**, leaving users of v0.14.21+ persistently exposed while under the assumption their software is up to date.

 This research highlights the risks associated with **undocumented remediation** in the open-source supply chain: where a vulnerability is mitigated under the guise of routine maintenance without formal disclosure.
 This practice leaves the community in a "False Negative" state, where security tools fail to alert on active threats because no official CVE has been filed, exposing enterprise deployments to unmitigated risk.